-Hoa Hoang is a PhD student in Agricultural Economics with Dr. Willie Meyers at Missouri.
+Hoa Hoang was a PhD student in Agricultural Economics with Dr. Willie Meyers at Missouri.
 She received a 2012 award to travel to Bangkok and Jakarta to meet with officials and academics as part of her research to understand Impacts of ASEAN trade liberalization.
 Hoa has an appointment as a Sumer Intern at IRRI with the Global Rice Modeling project being led by Dr. Sam Mohanty.

 Making the rice world better